ElijahCodes12345/yomu-api/README.md

 # Yomu-API

 A flexible Node.js scraper for aggregating manga and novel(later) content from multiple sources.
-It is still under-construction so only one manga source exist as for now.
+It is still under-construction.

 ## ⚠️ Disclaimer